nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Application configuration sources
 =================================

-The application configuration source files define the set of options used by the nRF5340 Audio application board and the included modules (such as Bluetooth or I2S).
+The application configuration source file defines a set of options used by the nRF5340 Audio application.
-These are :file:`.conf` files that modify the default Kconfig values defined in the Kconfig files.
+This is a :file:`.conf` file that modifies the default Kconfig values defined in the Kconfig files.

+Only one :file:`.conf` file is included at a time.
-The following :file:`.conf` files are the default ones in the application:
+The :file:`prj.conf` file is the default configuration file and it implements the debug application version.

-* The :file:`prj.conf` application configuration file.
+For the release application version, you need to include the :file:`prj_release.conf` configuration file.
-* Either :file:`overlay-debug.conf` or :file:`overlay-release.conf`.
-* Either :file:`overlay-gateway.conf` or :file:`overlay-headset.conf`.
+In the release application version no debug features should be enabled.

+The nRF5340 Audio application also use several :file:`Kconfig.defaults` files to change configuration defaults automatically, based on the different application versions and device types.

-You need to edit these files if you want to add new functionalities to your application, but editing these files when adding a new board is not required.
+You need to edit :file:`prj.conf` and :file:`prj_release.conf` if you want to add new functionalities to your application, but editing these files when adding a new board is not required.

 .. _nrf53_audio_app_porting_guide_adding_board: